canonical/terraform-provider-maas/docs/data-sources/boot_resource.md

 ### Required

-- `boot_source` (Number) The boot source database ID this resource is associated with.
 - `os` (String) The operating system for this resource.
 - `release` (String) The specific release of the operating system for this resource.